 Libraries in Windows 7 are designed to help make sorting through Windows Explorer easier by allowing you to get access to categories across drives.
 For instance, if you had music on an external drive, as well as on your computer’s hard drive, you could get access to both from within the Music library.
 Over time […]

 The following tutorial demonstrates how to turn the Windows 7 automatic backup files schedule on or off for backup configurations.
 You can use this guide for both old and new backup configurations.
-How to Turn the Windows 7 Backup Files Schedule On or Off for Existing Backup Configuration You can turn on a schedule for […]
+How to Turn on/off the Windows 7 Backup Files Schedule for Existing Backup Configuration You can turn on a schedule for existing backups […]